-Throughout the development of the models and simulations in this paper, we have experienced several lessons learned that are listed below:
+Throughout developing the models and simulations in this paper, we have experienced several lessons learned that are listed below:

-• We were able to extract time-dependent parameters in PHX ModelCenter using a specific post-processing script and
+• We were able to extract time-dependent parameters in PHX ModelCenter using a specific post-processing script and vendor support.
+This was a great advantage for executing the dynamic power system scenario.